oroinc/documentation/backend/entities/extend-entities/multi-target-associations.rst

 Multi-Target Extended Associations
 ==================================

-The Oro |EntityExtendBundle| allows creating a particular type of relationship between entities named **multi-target extended associations**.
+The Oro |EntityExtendBundle| allows to create a particular type of relationship between entities named **multi-target extended associations**.
 This relationship allows you to create a unidirectional association between some entity(s) and different kinds of other entities when types of target entities are not known or can be changed.